-Dual Enrolment provides high school students the opportunity to take college-credit bearing courses taught by college-approved high school teachers in the student's home high school building.
-The term 'Dual Enrolment' means a program offered by a partnership between at least one institution of higher education and at least one local educational agency through which a secondary school student who has not graduated from high school with a regular high school diploma is able to enroll in one or more postsecondary courses and earn postsecondary credit that-
+Dual Enrollment provides high school students the opportunity to take college-credit bearing courses taught by college-approved high school teachers in the student's home high school building.
+The term 'Dual Enrollment' means a program offered by a partnership between at least one institution of higher education and at least one local educational agency through which a secondary school student who has not graduated from high school with a regular high school diploma is able to enroll in one or more postsecondary courses and earn postsecondary credit that-

-- (A) is transferable to the institutions of higher education in the partnership; 8. - (B)applies toward completion of a degree or recognized educational credential as described in the Higher Education Act.
+- (A) is transferable to the institutions of higher education in the partnership; & - (B)applies toward completion of a degree or recognized educational credential as described in the Higher Education Act.

 Students gain exposure to the academic challenges of college while in their supportive high school environment, earning transcripted college credit at the time they successfully pass the course.
-Essentially, dual enrolment prepares students for success in college and careers by increasing access to higher education, lowering the cost of college, and shortening student time to earning a degree or certification.
+Essentially, dual enrollment prepares students for success in college and careers by increasing access to higher education, lowering the cost of college, and shortening student time to earning a degree or certification.

-Dual Enrolment is currently offered in Ornaha Public Schools through two primary programs:
+Dual Enrollment is currently offered in Omaha Public Schools through two primary programs:

-- 1) Gifted and Talented Education (GATE)

-- e.
-Advanced Placement (AP)

-- 2) Career Education (CE).

-- B. Connected to a Palinway or Academy plan of study
+- 1) Gifted and Talented Education (GATE) - a.
+Advanced Placement (AP) and/or International Baccalaureate (IB) - Career Education (CE).
+2) - a.
+Connected to a Pathway or Academy plan of study